 To make a gift via check or cash, please include contact information for yourself (an email is sufficient) and any gift designations you may have, and for checks, please make to: IETF Administration, LLC.
 These can be mailed to:

 You will receive confirmation of your donation, as well as a tax acknowledgement upon receipt.

 Donations made directly through a charitable trust must be made to the Internet Society on IETF’s behalf.
-We ask that you alert IETF if you intend to make such a gift, and we’ll provide you with the appropriate EIN and mailing address.
-Please include the IETF or IETF Endowment in your gift designation.
-For more information, please contact Director of Development Lee-Berkeley Shaw.
+We ask that you alert IETF if you intend to make such a gift, and include IETF Endowment in your gift designation.
+Relevant information needed might include:

 Donation of Stock

 The IETF would be pleased to accept gifts of stock.
 Gifts of stock may be directed towards either operating support or the Endowment.
 If you wish to make other arrangements or would like to request our Stock Donation Instruction Sheet, contact Director of Development Lee-Berkeley Shaw.